- the I2P Browser.

 deb.i2p2.deAPT repo during the build, so I2P can be installed from there, since we don't have the packages in our repos any more.

 - start hacking!

-#5 Updated by vk about 2 years ago
+#5 Updated by vk over 2 years ago

 I did start some work on this (see https://mailman.boum.org/pipermail/tails-dev/2017-May/011409.html for details).